yin/apify-yelp/README.md

 Yelp Scraper
 ============

-Yelp scraper is an [Apify actor](https://apify.com/actors) to extract review and ratings from Yelp business pages.
+Yelp scraper is an [Apify actor](https://apify.com/actors) able to extract reviews and ratings from Yelp business pages.
-The scraper is capable of performing Yelp searches, either by querying Yelp with an optional location or by scraping direct search URLs.
+The scraper is capable of performing Yelp searches, either by querying Yelp with an optional location or by scraping direct URLs pointing to searches.
 In addition the scraper recognizes Yelp business pages and scrapes reviews from direct business URLs.

 The scraper uses Apify SDK [Apify SDK](https://sdk.apify.com/) and can be run localy or using [Apify cloud platform][https://apify.com].

 ## Input

-There are multiple configurable input variables:
+When using the scraper from Apify webpage of localy, there are multiple configurable input variables available:

 | Field | Type | Required | Defualt | Description |
 | ----- | ---- | -------- | ------- | ----------- |